 When we feel anxious, we tend to feel tense, worried, or nervous.
 Sometimes, this anxiety doesn’t have a clear trigger, and we may simply feel this way about everyday tasks.
 Other times, this anxiety may be related to specific things that are about to happen or might happen in the future.

-Anxiety is a natural human response when we perceive that we might be under threat.
-It happens when our bodies release hormones like adrenaline and cortisol.
-These hormones make our hearts beat faster to pump blood to where it’s needed most, ready to respond to the threat, and make us feel more alert so we can act faster.
+Anxiety is a natural human response when we feel we might be under threat.
+It happens when our bodies release hormones like adrenaline and cortisol to respond to the threat.
+These hormones make our hearts beat faster to pump blood to where it’s needed most and make us feel more alert so we can act faster.

 Once we perceive that the threat is over, our muscles relax, after which we may feel tired and shaky.